risor-io/risor/docs/Features.md

 ## Builtins

 ```
 type(x)           // returns the string type name of x
 len(s)            // returns the size of the string, array, hash, or set
 any(arr)          // true if any item in arr is truthy
 all(arr)          // true if all items in arr are truthy
+match(regex, str) // check if the string matches the regex
+sprintf(msg, ...) // equivalent to fmt.Sprintf
+keys(hash)        // returns an array of keys in the given hash
+delete(hash, key) // delete an item from the hash
+string(obj)       // convert an object to its string representation
+bool(obj)         // evaluates an object's truthiness
+ok(result)        // create a Result object containing the given object
+err(message)      // create a Result error object
+unwrap(result)    // unwraps the ok value from the Result if allowed
+unwrap_or(obj)    // unwraps but returns the provided obj if the Result is an Error
+sorted(obj)       // works with arrays, hashes, and sets
+reversed(arr)     // returns a reversed version of the given array
+assert(obj, msg)  // raises an error if obj is falsy
+print(...)        // equivalent to fmt.Println
+printf(...)       // equivalent to fmt.Printf
 ```

 ## Types